The Jacobian of a Riemann surface and the geometry of the cut locus of simple closed geodesics: Theoretical estimates for the period Gram matrix

-Here $f_3$ is the minimizing function corresponding to the primitve $F_3$ of $\sigma_3$ on $S_{\alpha_4}^{red}$ constructed analogously to $f_1$ in the previous subsection.
-Using this approach we can only obtain optimal estimates, if $q_{13}$ is close to zero.
+Now the second inequality in (\ref{eq:qilnull}) follows from this inequality and the fact that Using this approach, we can only obtain optimal estimates if $p_{13}$ is close to zero.
 This is due to the fact that we do not have full information of the boundary values on our tubes $S_{24}^{3}$ and $S_{24}^{1}$.
-This estimate is however better than the one obtained from equation (\ref{eq:sca_norm}).
-As was shown in \cite{bmm}, the value of $q_{13}$ is always close to zero, if $\at$ and $\alpha_4$ are separated by a small scg $\gamma$. \\ We now give two examples to demonstrate the weakness and strength of the method.
-We first show that the energy of a dual harmonic form can be lower than the capacity of a cylinder of even infinite length.
-The following example is due to Peter Buser.\\
+This estimate is however better than the one obtained from Equation (\ref{eq:sca_norm}).
+Note that by \cite{bmm} the value of $p_{13}$ is close to zero, if $\at$ and $\alpha_4$ are separated by a small separating simple closed geodesic $\gamma$.
+Generalizing the notation used in this subsection, we summarize its results in the following theorem: \begin{thm}(\textit{non-diagonal entries of $P_S$}) Let $S$ be a Riemann surface of genus $g \geq 2$ and ${\rm A} = (\alpha_i)_{i=1,...,2g}$ be a canonical homology basis and $(\sigma_i)_{i=1,...,2g}$ be the corresponding dual basis of harmonic 1-forms.
+Let $P_{S}= (p_{ij})_{i,j}$ be the period Gram matrix with respect to ${\rm A}$.
+Let $\alpha_{i\tau(i)}$ be a simple closed geodesic in the free homotopy class of $\alpha_i(\alpha_{\tau(i)})^{-1}$.
+Let $S_{\alpha_k} = S_k$ be the surface obtained by cutting open $S$ along the cut locus $CL(\alpha_k)$ of $\alpha_k$.
+Then we obtain for the non-dialgonal entry $p_{i \tau(i)}$